Gabrielle Hamilton (chef): Career

+Restaurant career

 Following a career in catering, Hamilton opened the restaurant Prune in the East Village in 1999.
 She had no formal experience in restaurants, nor did she attend culinary school.
 Her 30-seat restaurant garnered widespread acclaim and admiration from diners, critics and other chefs including Anthony Bourdain and Eric Ripert.
 Prune earned a spot in the Bib Gourmand section of the Michelin's 2014 New York guide.
 Hamilton was featured in the fourth season of the PBS show The Mind of a Chef.
 She also appeared as a guest judge on the first season of The Taste on ABC.

 During the COVID-19 pandemic, Hamilton published a piece in The New York Times discussing the closure of Prune and broader implications of the pandemic for the restaurant industry in the United States.

+Writing

+Hamilton authored the memoir Blood, Bones, and Butter, published in 2011, which received widespread critical acclaim.
+Michiko Kakutani of The New York Times called it "brilliantly written," while Anthony Bourdain described it as "simply the best memoir by a chef ever."
+She followed this with her cookbook Prune in 2014.
+Hamilton has also contributed essays and reporting to publications such as The New Yorker and The New York Times.